Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Framework Implementations

 \subsection{Low-level Robot Controllers}

-This section presents a low-level controller comprising IK with collision avoidance for manufacturing and recovery robots.
-The presented low-level control framework is implemented in our developing open-source library \textit{OpenHRC}\footnote[2]{\url{https://github.com/itadera/OpenHRC}}.
-To allow for future expansion, we use $N_m$ and $N_r$ to denote the number of autonomous manufacturing and teleoperated recovery robots, respectively.
-The total number of robots is denoted as $N = N_m + N_r$.
-We use $n_i$ to represent DoF and $\dot{\bm{q}_i}$ to represent the joint velocity vector of the $i$-th robot, where $i = 1, 2, \cdots, N$ is the index for all robots.
-We also use $i_m=1, 2, \cdots, N_m$ and $i_r=1, 2, \cdots, N_r$ as indices for the manufacturing and recovery robots, respectively.
+This section introduces a low-level controller that incorporates IK with collision avoidance for both manufacturing and recovery robots.
+The outlined low-level control framework has been implemented within our developing open-source library, \textit{OpenHRC}\footnote[2]{\url{https://github.com/itadera/OpenHRC}}.
+For future scalability, we employ $N_m$ and $N_r$ to signify the number of autonomous manufacturing and teleoperated recovery robots, respectively.
+The aggregate number of robots is denoted as $N = N_m + N_r$.
+Here, $n_i$ represents the DoF, and $\dot{\bm{q}_i}$ denotes the joint velocity vector of the $i$-th robot, where $i = 1, 2, \cdots, N$ serves as the index for all robots.
+Additionally, we utilize $i_m=1, 2, \cdots, N_m$ and $i_r=1, 2, \cdots, N_r$ as indices for the manufacturing and recovery robots, respectively.

-A derivative IK with collision avoidance can be formulated as the following optimization problem in the form of quadratic programming (QP):
+An IK with collision avoidance can be formulated as the following optimization problem in the framework of quadratic programming (QP):

 where $\bm{q} = [\bm{q}_1^T\ \bm{q}_2^T\ \cdots\ \bm{q}_N^T]^T \in \mathbb{R}^{\sum_N n_i}$ and $\dot{\bm{q}} = [\dot{\bm{q}}_1^T\ \dot{\bm{q}}_2^T\ \cdots\ \dot{\bm{q}}_N^T]^T \in \mathbb{R}^{\sum_N n_i}$ are concatenated vectors of all robot joint angles $\bm{q}_* \in \mathbb{R}^{n_*}$ and velocities $\dot{\bm{q}}_* \in \mathbb{R}^{n_*}$. $\hat{\bm{J}}_i(\bm{q}) = [\bm{0} | \bm{J}_i(\bm{q}_i) | \bm{0}] \in \mathbb{R}^{6 \times \sum_N n_i}$ is an augmented sparse matrix of the same size as the horizontally concatenated matrix of all robot Jacobians, but $i$-th robot Jacobi matrix $\bm{J}_i(\bm{q}_i)$ is substituted for the corresponding part of the augmented matrix. $\dot{\bm{x}}_i = [\dot{\bm{p}}^T_i,\ \bm{\omega}^T_i]^T \in \mathbb{R}^6$ is the desired cartesian velocity vector of the $i$-th robot end effector, where $\dot{\bm{p}}_i$ and $\bm{\omega}_i$ are the translational and angular velocities, respectively.